-II.
+III.
 After-Degree Applicants

 The Elementary After Degree program is two years in length.
 The Secondary After Degree program length will depend on the courses presented at the time of admission.
+Students in the Secondary After Degree program are required to complete \pm 36 in the major teaching subject area, \pm 18 in the minor teaching subject area, and \pm 48 of Education courses.

 - Adult Route: Individuals with a degree from a certified and recognized university or college must present the following: - a.
-Provide documentation of at least one year of work experience or the equivalent in adult education (e.g., full-time teaching/training, part-time instruction or community work, volunteer teacher/training) in the area of their major after acquiring their degree and within the past ten years. - Meet the minimum GPA (minimum of 2.0 on the University of Alberta Grading Scale) on at least ★24 of most recent transferable courses.
+Provide documentation of at least one year of work experience or the equivalent in adult education (e.g., full-time teaching/training, part-time instruction or community work, volunteer teacher/training) in the area of their major after acquiring their degree and within the past ten years.

+b.
+Meet the minimum GPA (minimum of 2.0 on the University of Alberta Grading Scale) on at least ★24 of most recent transferable courses.

-Successful applicants admitted to the BEd/AD - Adult Route will be awarded Advanced Standing of \star 30, see §75.2.2.
+Successful applicants admitted to the BEd/AD - Adult Route will be awarded Advanced Standing of ± 30 , see §75.2.2.